 Watch Night Court On-Demand

-New episodes of Night Court become available on Peacock’s Premium tier for $4.99 per month and will let you watch new episodes one day after they air.
-Peacock also has a premium ad-free subscription for $9.99 per month.
+New episodes of Night Court become available on Peacocks Premium Plan for $5.99 per month and will let you watch new episodes one day after they air.
+Peacock also has a premium ad-free subscription for $11.99 per month.
 Not only will this subscription eliminate ads, but also provide a live stream of your local NBC station.
 You can sign up here.

 Peacock supports iPhone, iPad, iPod touch, Apple TV 4K, Apple TV HD, Xbox One S and Xbox One X, Android devices, Android TV, Chromecast, and Chromecast built-in.
 New episodes of the latest seasons of all three shows become available within eight days of the shows airing on NBC.
 You can learn more in our review of Peacock.